Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Bloating

-A feeling of fullness or tightness in the abdomen is one of the most common gastric complaints.
+Bloating creates a feeling of fullness or tightness in the abdomen and is one of the most commonly reported digestive complaints.

 Heartburn

-A burning sensation in the chest often occurs when stomach acid moves into the esophagus.
+Heartburn is a burning sensation in the chest that may occur when stomach acid moves upward into the esophagus.

 Indigestion